 - All service providers will be responsible for ensuring the stop smoking support programme is delivered in an appropriate setting (e.g. a confidential environment) and by appropriately trained staff (e.g. intermediate level 2 advisors) - The provider must ensure that their clients receive behavioural support from a person who has had the appropriate training and supervision.
 The training consists of Practitioner training; core competences in helping people stop smoking, which leads to NCSCT certification.
-This will be followed by Level 2 core training, which will incorporate local training elements and will be provided by the specialist stop smoking service. - The provider will adopt a holistic approach to assessment of smoking, smoking behaviour and lifestyle including consideration of other health problems e.g. other physical and mental health problems, pregnancy etc. - The provider will provide tailored advice, counselling and support, taking into account individual needs and choices particularly for minority ethnic and disadvantaged groups. - The provider must adopt and adhere to the data collection methodology set out in Department of Health (2014) "NHS Stop Smoking Services: service monitoring and guidance".
+This will be followed by Level 2 core training, which will incorporate local training elements and will be provided by the specialist stop smoking service.
+Following this, a period of shadowing with a fully trained advisor (within the specialist stop smoking service) will also be carried out.

+- The provider will adopt a holistic approach to assessment of smoking, smoking behaviour and lifestyle including consideration of other health problems e.g. other physical and mental health problems, pregnancy etc. - The provider will provide tailored advice, counselling and support, taking into account individual needs and choices particularly for minority ethnic and disadvantaged groups. - The provider must adopt and adhere to the data collection methodology set out in Department of Health (2014) "NHS Stop Smoking Services: service monitoring and guidance".
 All intermediate level 2 advisors will be provided with access to the Quit Manager system to record client activity; this will enable appropriate monitoring and audit activity by the core stop smoking service. - Services will be tailored to include the provision of NICE recommended stop smoking medicines, varenicline (Champix), bupropion (Zyban) and nicotine replacement therapy (NRT), using agreed protocols (the use of NRT voucher scheme/Patient Group Directive (PGD)/prescription requests, where appropriate) - Providers must maintain a quit rate within the limits set by the Department of Health in the guidance referenced above.
 The acceptable quit rate is between 35% and 70%.
 All providers will be expected to exception report performance that falls outside these limits. - Trained Intermediate level 2 advisors responsible for delivering stop smoking support must attend annual refresher training, annual peer learning networks (arranged by the specialist stop smoking service) and implement any new guidance or directives that are published and update training as offered by NCSCT.
 Failure to attend updates as required may result in the withdrawal of this agreement. - Providers will respect people's choices and lifestyles and maintain effective communication with all clients.